We are happy to celebrate the album "One Day Remains" by the band "Alter Bridge" which was released on August 10, 2004.

 We know that a lot of the band's fans were not really exposed to this album, especially in light of the fact that the second album "Blackbird" is the one that was the band's breakthrough and brought it to international success, we are convinced that there is even a chance it is not in your arsenal.

-So it's not too late, this is a good opportunity to go back and listen to the album from which it all started, because today we already know who Alter Bridge are and we're just crazy about them !!
+So it's not too late, this is a good opportunity to go back and listen to the album from which it all started because today we already know who Alter Bridge is and we're just crazy about them !!